NVIDIA DOCA Installation Guide for Linux

 Upgrading Firmware

+This section explains how to update the NIC firmware on a DOCA installed BlueField OS.

-If multiple DPUs are installed, the following steps must be performed on all of them after BFB installation.
+If multiple BlueFields are installed, the following steps must be performed on all of them after BFB installation.

+An up-to-date NIC firmware image is provided in BlueField BFB bundle and copied to the BlueField filesystem during BFB installation.

 The default credentials for Ubuntu are as follows: